nathan-fiscaletti/keyboardsounds/index.md

 Currently the desktop application is only available for **Windows**.
 The Python package can be used on any platform that supports Python.

-The desktop application still requires the Python package to be installed on your system.
+The desktop application still requires the [command line](#command-line-macos-linux-or-windows) to be installed on your system.
 On first launch, the application will check that both Python and the required Python packages are installed.

   - **Make sure when you install Python that you check the box that says "Add Python to PATH"**.
     > This will allow you to run Python from the command line, which is a requirement for the desktop application to function correctly.